cossacklabs/themis/src/wrappers/themis/python/README.md

 PyThemis requires a native Themis library.
 Please refer to the [Quickstart guide] for the installation instructions.

-In-depth documentation can be found on our Documentation Server][Documentation Server].
+In-depth documentation can be found on our [Documentation Server].
 Make sure to check out the [Examples].
 <!--